Codit/charts/README.md

 # Helm Charts
-Helm chart repo of common apps that we use.
+Helm chart repo of common apps that we use:

+- **Azure Pipeline Environment** - A Helm chart for creating required resources to use Azure Pipelines' Environment

 ## Browsing our Helm chart repo